shocking truth web hosting

 Document everything; screenshots beat verbal promises.

-cPanel raised prices 300% since 2019.
-Hosts pass the hike to you.
+cPanel raised prices 300% since 2019, and hosts pass the hike directly to you in 2026.
 Alternatives like DirectAdmin can shave $2–$3/month off your bill.
 For deeper insights, see The 12 Affiliate Marketing Mistakes Costing You 90% of Your Income.

-Hosts bundle 10 GB Cloudflare credits.
-Image-heavy sites burn through that in days.
+Hosts bundle 10 GB Cloudflare credits, but image-heavy sites burn through that in days.
 Set up your own free Cloudflare account with unlimited bandwidth.
 Related: Why Blogs Fail: The Brutal Truth About Blogging Success in 2026.

-Plans with “unlimited e-mail accounts” secretly cap you at 300 outgoing messages daily.
+Plans with “unlimited e-mail accounts” secretly cap you at 300 outgoing messages daily in 2026.
 Exceeding limits causes blacklisting.
 Use a dedicated service like MailerLite or GetResponse for newsletters; compare deliverability here.

-Shared hosts may allow 200,000 inodes—roughly 60,000 files.
-A single WooCommerce site can hit that ceiling.
+Shared hosts may allow 200,000 inodes—roughly 60,000 files—but a single WooCommerce site can hit that ceiling.
 Check usage in cPanel > Statistics and prune cache folders regularly.

 Search the TOS for: “at our sole discretion,” “without limitation,” or “subject to change.”
 They signal the host can suspend you for any reason.
 A transparent provider lists exact resource numbers.